-A student is considered for admissions to Sterling College when the following documents are received by the admissions office.
+A student is considered for admissions to Sterling College when the following documents are received by the Enrollment Services Office.

-- 1. A completed application. - An official record of all high school and college transcripts and/or knowledge folios, - 3.
-Official results from either the ACT or SAT exams as required.
+- 1. A completed application. - An official record of all high school and college transcripts and/or knowledge folios. - 3.
+Official results from either ACT or SAT exams as required.